 Ellen Komp has been a hemp/marijuana activist since 1991.
 She began in Los Angeles where she helped plan quarterly hemp rallies and volunteered for LA NORML after being elected to the California NORML board of directors in 1992.
 She edited the 9th edition of The Emperor Wears No Clothes by Jack Herer and was a volunteer petitioner for the California Hemp Initiative (1993, 1994) and Proposition 215 (1995).
-She worked as an advertising salesperson and editor at HempWorld magazine, the first trade journal for the hemp industry.
+She worked as an advertising salesperson and writer at HempWorld magazine, the first trade journal for the hemp industry.

 In 1997/98 Komp served on the San Luis Obispo County Drug and Alcohol Advisory Board, which advised the county Drug and Alcohol Services agency on community standards and practices.
 She also co-founded The 215 Reporter, the first journal covering California’s medical marijuana law and its aftermath.